 - Filé powder, for serving

 - In a large cast-iron pot with lid over medium-high heat, add the oil.
 Once sizzling hot, add the onion, bell pepper, and celery.
 Sauté until the onions turn translucent, about 5 minutes.
 Add the garlic and parsley, and stir until combined.
-Add the turkey necks and sauté just until all the vegetables begin to brown, about 8 minutes.
+Add the turkey necks and sausage, and sauté just until all the vegetables begin to brown, about 8 minutes.
 Add enough chicken stock to the pot to cover all the turkey necks and vegetables, and scrape the bottom to loosen the brown bits of flavor.

 - Season with cayenne and stir to combine.
 Add the roux and stir.
 Bring the pot to a boil and then lower the heat to a simmer.
 Cover the pot and let it cook for 1 hour.